sciZer0/7/v/README.md

 Our vision is that our 3rd milestone is the blockchain's market capitalization of $20 trillion — where the 1st milestone is $50 billion, and 2nd milestone is $1 trillion.

-From the very beginning — from the start of the Vote DAO — each Contributor receives highly-generous Automated-Donations in the native token of the U blockchain, about $100,000 per month.
+From the very beginning — from the start of the U DAO — each Contributor receives highly-generous Automated-Donations in the native token of the U blockchain, about $100,000 per month.

-There is a special mechanism (needs to first be implemented) in order for Contributors of the Vote DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the U blockchain.
+There is a special mechanism (needs to first be implemented) in order for Contributors of the U DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the U blockchain.

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.

-The Vote DAO is being formed right now.
+The U DAO is being formed right now.

-Being a software engineer, you may become a Contributor of the Vote DAO.
+Being a software engineer, you may become a Contributor of the U DAO.

 <br>